-These anti-nationals are able to create well articulated life stories of these victims to which [people claiming to be] liberal/open-minded/forward-looking relate to.
+These anti-nationals are able to create well-articulated life stories of these victims to which people claiming to be liberal/open-minded/forward-looking relate to.

 As usual in such cases, the initial reaction is to find someone to blame.

-And in this case the onus of the blame has been put on
+And in this case, the onus of the blame has been put on

-- Indian masculinity – “who feel threatened by women asserting their indentity” without realizing that rapes happen even with infants, senior citizens, visually challenged, mentally challenged and homely women in conservative villages of Haryana to Kerala.
+- Indian masculinity – “who feel threatened by women asserting their identity” without realizing that rapes happen even with infants, senior citizens, visually challenged, mentally challenged and homely women in conservative villages of Haryana to Kerala.

 - Indian Police – as if police officials are omniscient and should be present before the crime happens